 To obtain reinspection, the applicant shall file an application therefor in writing upon a form furnished for that purpose and pay the reinspection fee in accordance with K.C.C. ((16.32.080)) 16.32.095.

-In instances where reinspection fees have been assessed, no additional inspection of the work ((will)) may be performed until the required fees have been paid.
+In instances where reinspection fees have been assessed, no additional inspection of the work ((will)) shall be performed until the required fees have been paid.

 NEW SECTION.
-SECTION 146.
+SECTION 149.
 There is hereby added to K.C.C. chapter 16.32 a new section to read as follows, to follow K.C.C.
 16.32.335: